apache/cordova-docs/www/contribute/issues.md

 in your project respectively.
 You can find out the version of the Cordova CLI you're using by running:

     cordova --version

+# Generating CLI logs

+You can use `--verbose` flag to generate detailed logs for cordova build-time bugs related with the CLI.
+This helps significantly in debugging.